 Simon is also in demand for the soundtrack albums to many Hollywood blockbusters, including The Hobbit (Parts 2 and 3), Into the Woods, Les Miserables, Skyfall, Spectre, The King's Speech and the 5.1 audio versions for Harry Potter and the Deathly Hallows (Parts 1 and 2).
 Since working on Howard Shore's scores to The Hobbit, Simon has mastered the complete back catalogue of Shore's film scores, including Naked Lunch, Maps to the Stars and Spotlight.

 More recently, he has mastered the first two albums for Carly Paoli, one of the UK’s brightest young sopranos, and he works frequently with the a capella group VOCES8.

 One of the world's foremost experts on audio restoration, Simon was responsible for all of the audio restoration on the Grammy Award-winning The Beatles Album Remasters (2009).
 Other restoration projects have included Wings Band on the Run and Ram albums (both Grammy nominated, with Band on the Run winning the Historical category in 2012).
 In 2017, Simon worked on the 50th Anniversary reissue of Sgt.
 Pepper's Lonely Hearts Club Band and is involved in all of The Beatles archive projects produced at Abbey Road.

-Highly respected as a classical archive remastering engineer, Simon won a Gramophone Award in 2007 for the CD remaster of the Lyrita catalogue of music by British composers.
+Highly respected as an archive remastering engineer, Simon won a Gramophone Award in 2007 for the CD remaster of the Lyrita catalogue of music by British composers.
 He was part of the Abbey Road team who remastered the complete studio recordings of Maria Callas, released in 2014 to great acclaim.
 For EMI and Warner, he has remastered and restored countless archive tapes from the LP era, both classical and pop.